Last updated on March 4, 2026

 Island x8

-Despite having come in towards the middle of the list at #9, I decided to showcase an Ephara, God of the Polis Commander deck.
-This is a midrange budget list that wins by grinding out opponents through the value generated by its commander.
+Despite having come in towards the middle of the list, I decided to showcase a new Commander deck for you to try led by an older Commander, Ephara, God of the Polis.
+This is a midrange list that wins by grinding out opponents through the value generated by its commander.

 Ephara generates card advantage by having creatures enter the battlefield, which means most of your creature base are creatures with ETB effects and ways to flicker them.
-You have some incredible creatures you love to flicker like Solitude, Yorion, Sky Nomad, and Restoration Angel.
+You have some incredible creatures you love to flicker like Witch Enchanter, Aang, Swift Savior / Aang and La, Ocean's Fury, Glen Elendra Guardian, Yorion, Sky Nomad, and Restoration Angel.

-As for ways to actually flicker them there are plenty of options in Azorius.
-Deadeye Navigator is a great way to get consistent triggers and has plenty of combo potential.
-Eldrazi Displacer flickers as long as you have a colorless land out to cast it.
+As for ways to actually flicker them, there are plenty of options in Azorius.
+Abuelo, Ancestral Echo, Deadeye Navigator, and Thassa, Deep-Dwelling are great ways to get consistent triggers and open up plenty of combo potential.
+Eldrazi Displacer flickers as long as you have a colorless mana out to cast it.
+Valkyrie's Call gives you some resilience when your creatures are removed, and Dour Port-Mage combines a leaves the battlefield trigger with a self-bounce option.
 Last are plenty of creatures that flicker or return other creatures to your hand when they enter the battlefield, which means you can chain some abilities and really get things moving.

 Get Better at Playing Control